christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.1.7 =
+* Added: Support for new Multi-Author feature

 = 4.1.6 =
 * Fixed: SQL bug relating to Multi-Author